Residue formula for Morita-Futaki-Bott invariant on orbifolds: Introduction

 Moreover, note that if $p\in Sing(\xi)$ is a not degenerated singularity of $\xi$ then

-This result allows us to calculate the Morita-Futaki invariant for vector fields with possible degenerated singularities.
-For instance, in recent work the Futaki-Bott residue for vector fields with degenerated singularities, on the blowup of K\"ahler surfaces, was calculated by Li and Shi.
+Theorem $1$ allows us to calculate the Morita-Futaki invariant for holomorphic vector fields with possible degenerated singularities.
+For instance, in recent work \cite{li} the Futaki-Bott residue for vector fields with degenerated singularities, on the blowup of K\"ahler surfaces, was calculated by Li and Shi.
 Compare the equation (\ref{ident}) with Lemma 3.6 of \cite{li}.

-Now, suppose that $c_{1}(X)$ is positive.
-Choose any K\"ahler form $\omega \in c_{1}(X)$.
-Denote by $Ric_{\omega}$ the Ricci form which also represents $c_{1}(X)$.
-Since $Ric_{\omega}-\omega$ is a real exact $(1,1)$ form there exists a real smooth function $h_{\omega}$, uniquely determined up to an additive constant, such that By definition $\omega$ is K\"ahler-Einstein if $h_{\omega}$ is constant.
-The Futaki's character was originally defined by for all $\xi\in\eta(X)$ and was proved in \cite{futaki} that the definition of $f$ does not depend on the choice of $\omega$.
-In particular, if $X$ admit a K\"ahler-Einstein metric then $f\equiv 0$